ragusa87/TypesenseBundle/docs/04_Searching.md

 To build the search query, you can use the `Biblioteca\TypesenseBundle\Query\SearchQuery` class.
 There is a constructor with named parameters to help you build the query, it matches the Typesense API.

+> Please always use named parameters.
+The order will likely change in the future.

 ```php
 <?php
 use Biblioteca\TypesenseBundle\Query\SearchQuery;